venffet/atoi/README.md

 # atoi
-interprets a string or integer  to integer with given bit siz
+interprets a string or integer  to integer with given bit size.